 Liam Eichenberg has been the most dominant OT in CFB in 2020

 After a few rough patches and stretches of games in 2018 and 2019, Liam Eichenberg’s game has been downright dominant in 2020.
 In each game of tape I’ve seen, he’s been stonewalling every pass rusher he’s lined up against, including some big-time names like Patrick Jones II from Pitt, Joshua Kaindoh from Florida State, Chris Rumph II and Victor Dimukeje from Duke, and Clemson’s talented defensive line with too many guys to list.

-Eichenberg, heading into the season, needed to show a little more strength and he needed to refine his use of hands to take that next step and boost his NFL Draft stock.
+Eichenberg, heading into the season, needed to show a little more strength, and he needed to refine his use of hands to take that next step and boost his NFL Draft stock.
 So far, Eichenberg has delivered.
-Despite the COVID-19 offseason, Eichenberg has been downright dominant and hasn’t been afraid to simply move defenders.
+Despite the hysterical offseason, Eichenberg has been downright dominant and hasn’t been afraid to move defenders.

 Eichenberg demonstrates a balanced and patient set as a pass blocker.
 He’s about as clean from a stance and footwork perspective as one would expect from a Notre Dame offensive tackle, showing off good quickness and cadence while deploying different sets.

 His first steps are quick, controlled, and balanced.
 Eichenberg routinely identifies and handles stunts and blitzes against the top defenses, demonstrating the IQ of a seasoned veteran that you’d expect from a three-year starter.
-The physical traits with Eichenberg are NFL-caliber as well, but closer to average compared to other recent top offensive tackles.
+Eichenberg’s physical traits are NFL-caliber as well, but closer to average compared to other recent top offensive tackles.